microsoft/DMF/Dmf/Modules.Library/Dmf_ThreadedBufferQueue.md

 ClientWorkBuffer | This buffer contains the work that needs to be done in this callback.
 This buffer is owned by Client until this function returns.
 ClientWorkBufferSize | The size of ClientWorkBuffer for validation purposes.
 ClientWorkBufferContext | An optional context associated with ClientWorkBuffer.
-NtStatus | The NTSTATUS value to return to the function that initially populated the work buffer.
+NtStatus | The NTSTATUS to return to the function that initially populated the work buffer.

 ##### EVT_DMF_BufferQueue_ReuseCleanup
 ````